tobias-weiss-ai-xr/opendesk-edu/docs/theming.md

 # Settings

-All default settings can be found in the [`theme.gotmpl`](../helmfile/environments/default/theme.gotmpl).
+All default settings can be found in [`theme.gotmpl`](../helmfile/environments/default/theme.gotmpl).
 Most of the components adhere to these settings.

 Please review the default configuration that is applied to understand your customization options.